 For years, there have been several issues surrounding this unfortunate fact: there is a large population of people who fail to drink responsibly.
 Driving under the influence of alcohol and underage drinking are just two of the numerous dangers that are associated with irresponsible drinking.
-These two activities are not only against the law, but have the potential to cause irreparable damage to all of the parties involved as drunk driving remains one of the leading causes of driving deaths in the United States.
-To fully understand why these activities present such a danger to thousands of Pennsylvanian citizens, we must first understand the actualities of the issue at hand and the laws surrounding them.
+These two activities are not only against the law but have the potential to cause irreparable damage to all of the parties involved as drunk driving remains one of the leading causes of driving deaths in the United States.
+To fully understand why these activities present such a danger to thousands of Pennsylvanian citizens, As a DUI lawyer in Philadelphia, I will explain to you the actualities of the issue at hand and the laws surrounding them.

 Statistics Concerning Underage Drinking and Driving in Pennsylvania